Co-ops and Internships

 Cooperative Education

-A co-op is a rotational experience that involves working with the same company or organization for a minimum of two semesters (with each rotation lasting 12–15 weeks in the fall or spring or 10–12 weeks in the summer).
+It is recommended that Aerospace Engineering students plan for their first co-op work experience to begin in the spring semester of the 3rd year.
 Although taking a semester off for a co-op may delay a student’s graduation date, graduates find the work experience to be well worth the extra time.
 Participants of the co-op program find that working for a longer period of time, at the same company, allows them to delve deeper into their assigned projects and many times, see them to completion and directly witness the impact the project has on the company.
-Graduates of the co-op program are also often offered a higher starting salary.

 For more details on the co-op program for aerospace engineering students, please refer to the Undergraduate Curriculum Guide.